mytechia/mytechia_commons/README.md

 The Mytechia Commons library is a collection of general utilities that can be useful when programming in JAVA.

-Currently Mytechia Commons is divided into three different maven projects:
+Currently Mytechia Commons is divided into three different maven projects.

 Mytechia Commons Library:
 * __com.mytechia.commons.framework.i18n__: Very light internationalization framework.